 Sandra, Julian, Holly

-new zealand north island wwoof workaway Sandra met us about an hour later on her way home from Auckland, and after another two and a half hour ride, we arrived at their farm in Honeymoon Valley.
+Sandra met us about an hour later on her way home from Auckland, and after another two and a half hour ride, we arrived at their farm in Honeymoon Valley.
 It was school holidays so everyone was home, her husband Julian, who is an art teacher, and their two kids, Erin and Fynn.
 As soon as we arrived we were greeted by two pet kunekune pigs, a native breed of pig who, much like the pug, has a face so squashed it's almost cute.
 They weren't greeting us so much as inspecting us for foodstuffs, and one of them ripped through our bag trying to get an apple it detected.

 A face only a sow could love